Bioflora/BsylvaticumPhylogeography/Population genomics/README.md

 ## Linkage Disequilibrium Filtering
 For LD Filtering, we need:
 - `01.LD_Filtering.sh` that contains the main script to filter linked variants.
-- `Bsylvaticum.vcf` that contains the vcf file obtained from SNP calling.
+- `Bsylvaticum.vcf` that contains the VCF file obtained from SNP calling.

 ## ADMIXTURE
-For the ADMIXTURE, we need:
+For ADMIXTURE, we need:
 - `02.RunAdmixture.sh` that contains the main script to run the analysis.
 - `Bsylvaticum_Filtered.vcf` that contains the vcf file obtained from SNP calling and after filtering for LD.